Breast Screening

 Breast awareness

-Breast awareness is about encouraging women to become more aware of their bodies generally and to get to know their own breasts.
-This is an important issue for all women in their mid-20s and onwards, as learning how their breasts look and feel at different times will help women know what is normal for them and to recognise any irregular changes.
+Breast awareness is about encouraging people to become more aware of and get to know their bodies and their own breasts and chest.
+Breast awareness is an important issue for all people with breasts who are in their mid-20s and onwards.

-There is no such thing as a standard breast and what is normal for one woman may not be for another.
-One woman's breasts will also look and feel different over time depending on the time of the month and the woman's age.
+There is no such thing as a 'standard breast', and what is normal for one person may not be for another.
+A person's breasts will also look and feel different over time depending on the time of the month and age.

 2. Look and feel